neomaxzero/blog/src/posts/add-disqus-to-your-react-app-in-a-glance.md

 export default Comments
 ```

-3. Use it in your app whenever you want to add comments:D
+3. Place it in the page you want the comment box to be displayed.

 ```javascript
 // Post.js